-JupyterLab is the next-generation web-based user interface for Project Jupyter.
-The beta release series of JupyterLab is stable for daily use.
+JupyterLab is a next-generation web-based user interface for Project Jupyter.

-- Multiple views of documents with different editors or viewers enable live editing of documents reflected in other viewers.
-For example, it is easy to have live preview of Markdown, CSV, or Vega/Vega-Lite documents.
+Multiple views of documents with different editors or viewers enable live editing of documents reflected in other viewers.
+For example, it is easy to have live preview of Markdown, Delimiter-separated Values, or Vega/Vega-Lite documents.

 JupyterLab also offers a unified model for viewing and handling data formats.
 JupyterLab understands many file formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) and can also display rich kernel output in these formats.
 See File and Output Formats for more information.

 JupyterLab extensions can customize or enhance any part of JupyterLab, including new themes, file editors, and custom components.